 Language of the Written Opinion and the International Preliminary Examination Report

-Rules 48.3(a) and (b), 70.17(a)
+Rules 48.3(a), (b), 70.17

 The written opinion and the international preliminary examination report, together with its annexes, if any, are established in the language of publication, or, if the international search and/or the international preliminary examination is carried out on the basis of a translation of the international application, in the language of that translation.
 An international application filed in Arabic, Chinese, English, French, German, Korean, Japanese, Portuguese, Russian or Spanish is published in that language; an international application filed in any other language is published in the language of a translation into one of these languages.